Sample ID

 The Build

-I'd started a CS degree before architecture.
-Dropped out.
+I'd started a Computer Science degree before switching to architecture.
+Dropped out after one year.

 The Test